Imperva

-Imperva is a cyber security software and services company which provides protection to enterprise data and application software.
+Imperva, Inc. was an American cyber security software and services company which provided protection to enterprise data and application software.
 The company is headquartered in San Mateo, California.

+French multinational Thales Group acquired the company for approximately $3.6 billion from private equity firm Thoma Bravo in 2023.

 History

-Imperva, originally named WEBcohort, was founded in 2002 by Shlomo Kramer, Amichai Shulman and Mickey Boodaei.
+Imperva, originally named WebCohort, was founded in 2002 by Shlomo Kramer, Amichai Shulman and Mickey Boodaei.
 The following year the company shipped its first product, SecureSphere Web Application Database Protection, a web application firewall.
 In 2004, the company changed its name to Imperva.